perlindgren/vizia_file_dialog/README.md

 - Navigation:
   - Tab:ing of the path segments.
 Enter to select segment.
+- Sorting:
+  - Sorting entries by name, type, modification date.

 ## TODO

+Known issues:

+- Handling of symlinks.
+As of now symlinks are indicate by a trailing `@` (and a different color).
+Symlinks cannot be followed as of now.
+(Handling of symlinks is a bit OS dependent, no clear picture what to do/what we want here).

+- If window is shrunk to much the path segments might go out of view. gtk3 file dialog puts `<` `>` buttons for scrolling the list, not sure if we want that or a scroll bar or something else.

 There are a lot of possibilities:

+- There is a editable text button at the top, currently unused.
+We can have it showing the currently selected file, and editing this manually could set the path segments and selected file if a match is found.
+Not sure if we want this, or some other behavior.

 - Filtering:
-  - Sorting entries by type, date, etc.
-  - Allowing to filter by reg-exp (e.g.)
+  - Allowing to filter name by reg-exp (e.g.)
 - Selection:
   - Inc/Dec among current dir entries.
 Enter to select file/folder.
+- File Type:
+  - Currently we don't show file type.
+Its not part of the metadata directly, so question is where to get this info from.
+Perhaps the system environment but that will be system dependent.
+One can see on the permissions if the file is executable and show that somehow.
 - API and wrapping
-  - Widget as a modal dialog perhaps?
+  - Widget as either a modal dialog and/or embedded widget?
+Not sure what we want here.

 ## License